bderembl/chaocean/README.md

 ## Configuration files for MITgcm

 All these files are in the MITgcm directory.
 The 2 sub-directories are input and code (usual MITgcm configurations files).
-Each time you change the resolution, you need to make sure the parameters in 'data' are still right.
-When the grid changes, you also need to update 'data.obcs'.
+Each time you change the resolution, you need to make sure the parameters in `data` are still right.
+When the grid changes, you also need to update `data.obcs`.

-The tiles are defined in 'SIZE.h'.
-Here is an exemple of a tiling configuration (this plot was produced with 'mygendata.m' with   'nxp = 10;' and  'nyp = 9;')
+The tiles are defined in `SIZE.h`.
+Here is an exemple of a tiling configuration (this plot was produced with `mygendata.m` with   `nxp = 10;` and  `nyp = 9;`)

 ![alt tag](scripts/topo_tiles.png)

+## 1/4 degree configuration

+to run a 1/4 degree run, you need to
+- change the resolution in mygendata.m
+- in `input` dir, copy `data.obcs_025` to `data.obcs` and `data_025` to `data`
+- in `code` dir, copy `SIZE.h_025` to `SIZE.h`

+This configuration is supposed to run on 25 procs

 ## Runs